Crash-Coin101/flash-btc-software/README.md

 For PURCHASE, any inquiries, assistance, or updates related to the BTC Flashing Software and its configuration file, please contact our support team.
 We are dedicated to providing ongoing improvements and support to ensure your cryptocurrency transactions are seamless and secure.

-SOFTWARE PRICE $250 in BTC
+SOFTWARE PRICE $250 BTC

-DM ADMIN ON TELEGRAM
+DM ADMIN ON TELEGRAM @crashcoin1101

-JOIN TELEGRAM CHANNEL